chmaha/DebianProAudio/README.md

 ## Fundamentals

-To get started after installing Ubuntu, you could try just steps 2, 4 and 6 below.
+To get started after installing Ubuntu, you could try just steps 4,5 & 6 below.
 If you need to use windows plugins on Linux also follow step 12 (easy: wine-staging, more advanced but potentially more performance: wine-tkg).
 Based on your individual pro audio needs, workflows, hardware specifications and more, your mileage may vary.
 If you are still having audio performance issues, try following the full guide...

 ### Pipewire?